 ARCHITECTURE & DESIGN Course #6630 Full year Credit: 1.0 In the course Architecture & Design, the student will learn how to design and draw a complete set of architectural drawings necessary to construct a residential home.
 The student will apply Science, Technology, Engineering and Mathematics (S.T.E.M.) concepts to design and print a professional set of blueprints.
 Room planning, flow patterns, design concepts, floor plans, construction details, elevations and presentation drawings will be completed during the first semester using a computer and AutoCAD software.
 During the second semester, students will construct a scaled (3/4"=1") model of the home they designed the first semester.
 In addition, non-traditional building methods will be explored: Super Insulated housing, Earth Sheltered housing, Wind Energy, Solar Energy, Energy Efficiency and Green Building.
 Information related to home construction, home building, building cost, permits and home buying will be explored and discussed.
-Supply Fee: \$20.00 Prerequisite: Pre-Engineering II or Department Approval.
+Course fee: \$20.00 Prerequisite: Pre-Engineering II or Department Approval.
 Open to grades 11 and 12.
 ARCHITECTURE & The core material for this course is similar to Architecture & Design course #6630; however, DESIGN HONORS projects and assessments will involve more depth, complexity, and rigor.
 Expectations for this Course #6635 course are much higher and will require additional time outside of class.
 This course is highly Full year recommended for motivated students planning to enter a college engineering program or Credit: 1.0 architecture program.
-G 1 F 420.00 Prerequisite: Pre-Engineering I and Pre-Engineering II and Department Approval.
-Supply Fee: \$20.00 Open to grades 11 and 12.
-ADVANCED This is the culminating course in the Engineering & Architecture program that will help prepare ENGINEERING & ARCHITECTURAL students for college.
-Students will have additional challenges as they are introduced to several 3D modeling software programs.
-Students will be required to use the skills learned in both their MODELING engineering and architectural graphics courses as they make the transition from 2D drawings to Course #6640 3D.
-Science, Technology, Engineering and Mathematics (S.T.E.M.) concepts will be integrated Full year through the use of various project-based activities.
-Students will explore software programs such Credit: 1.0 as Inventor, Revit and 3D Studio Max, while developing 3D models and animating them.
+G 6 000 Prerequisite: Pre-Engineering I and Pre-Engineering II and Department Approval.
+Course fee: \$20.00 Open to grades 11 and 12.
+ADVANCED This is the culminating course in the Engineering & Architecture program that will help ENGINEERING & prepare students for college.
+Students will have additional challenges as they are introduced to ARCHITECTURAL MODELING several 3D modeling software programs.
+Students will be required to use the skills learned in both their engineering and architectural graphics courses as they make the transition from 2D Course #6640 drawings to 3D.
+Science, Technology, Engineering and Mathematics (S.T.E.M.) concepts will Full year be integrated through the use of various project-based activities.
+Students will explore Credit: 1.0 software programs such as Inventor, Revit and 3D Studio Max, while developing 3D models and animating them.
 Students will use 3D digitizer technology for reverse engineering applications to accurately reproduce parts.
 They will also use 3D print technology (rapid prototyping) to generate models for visual inspection and functional testing.
 A CNC mill, vacuum form machine, injection molding and foundry will also be applied throughout this course.
 More in depth robotic principles will be applied to solve problems with a programmable robot.
 An electronic portfolio will record all work completed during the school year.
 Students will leave the class with various 3D models and projects they produced.
-Prerequisite: Engineering & Design & Architecture & Design and/or Department Supply Fee: \$20.00 Approval.
+Prerequisite: Engineering & Design & Architecture & Design and/or Department Course fee: \$20.00 Approval.
 Open to grade 12.
 ADVANCED The core material for this course is similar to course #6640, however, projects and assessments ENGINEERING & will involve more depth, complexity, and rigor.
-Expectations for this course are much higher and ARCHITECTURAL will require additional time outside of class.
-This course is highly recommended for motivated MODELING HONORS students planning to enter a college engineering program.
-Course #6645 Full year Credit: 1.0 Crodit.
-1.0 Prerequisite: Engineering & Design, Architecture & Design and Department Approval.
-Supply Fee: \$20.00 Open to grade 12.
+Expectations for this course are much higher ARCHITECTURAL and will require additional time outside of class.
+This course is highly recommended for MODELING motivated students planning to enter a college engineering program.
+HONORS Course #6645 Full year Credit: 1.0 Description of the Control of the Co C 6 620 00 Prerequisite: Engineering & Design, Architecture & Design and Department Approval.
+Course fee: \$20.00 Open to grade 12.